Berry and Potato Pathology

 Dr. Chakradhar Mattupalli, Department of Plant Pathology

-Roshani Baral – M.S. student
+Roshani Baral – MS student

 Research Focus: Botrytis management in blueberries